Barn at Llandyn Hall is a Grade II listed building in the Denbighshire local planning authority area, Wales. First listed on 22 December 1989. Barn.

 Description

-Internally the pegged roof trusses have been complicated by later alterations and reinforcements.
-They have tie beams, queen struts, lapped purlins, and ridge beams.
-Numerous additional purlins and struts have been added.
-The truss to left of the threshing floor cuts across the base of the end truss of the cross range as do the purlins.
+Internally, the pegged roof trusses have been altered and reinforced over time.
+They include tie beams, queen struts, lapped purlins, and ridge beams, with numerous additional purlins and struts added.
+The truss to the left of the threshing floor intersects with the base of the end truss of the cross range, as do the purlins.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.